Shola-Ayeotan/Speech-Emotion-Recognition/README.md

-# Speech Emotion Recognition (SER) using keras, tensorflow and sklearn
+# Speech Emotion Recognition (SER) using Keras, TensorFlow and Sklearn

 This project focuses on **Speech Emotion Recognition (SER)**, where the goal was to identify human emotions from audio recordings.
 The project uses **Python**, **Keras**, **TensorFlow**, and **Scikit-learn** to train models that predict emotions such as happiness, sadness, anger, and calmness from audio inputs.